daniel-munro/rat-twas-hub/jekyll/about.md

 Please read this [blog post](http://sashagusev.github.io/2017-10/twas-vulnerabilities.html) for much more about interpreting TWAS signals and the relationship between TWAS, other methods, and complex trait architectures.

-#### Predictive models and weights.
+#### Predictive models and weights

 The predictive models for all analyses were generated using the default [Pantry (Pan-transcriptomic phenotyping) pipeline](https://github.com/PejLab/Pantry).
 Weights were generated from all available RNA phenotypes, and multiple RNA phenotype PCs and genotype PCs were used as covariates.
 See the [RatGTEx Portal](https://ratgtex.org) for information on the RNA-seq data sources and processing.

-#### Interpretation of low significance models.
+#### Interpretation of low significance models

 All analyses include weakly predictive models up to a heritability P-value of 0.01.
 This means you will sometimes see models with negative cross-validation (adjusted) R<sup>2</sup> values because the heritable signal is not predictive after reducing 4/5 folds.
 These models are included primarily for individual gene look-up where the multiple-testing burden is negligible and weakly significant models may still be informative (alternatively, if you don't see a model for a gene it's because there wasn't a hint of signal in the data).
 For genomewide scans we recommend interpreting these models with caution.

-#### Interpretation of the conditional analysis.
+#### Interpretation of the conditional analysis

 The conditional analysis is a simple summary based step-wise model selection process that iteratively adds predictors to the model in decreasing order of conditional TWAS significance until no significant associations remain.
 Across models, conditional results should be interpreted as estimating the number of jointly significant models, but the selected models are not necessarily more likely to be causal than unselected features (either due to high correlation or different levels of noise).
-Rather, we recommend using a formal fine-mapping procedure (e.g. [FOCUS](https://github.com/bogdanlab/focus)).
+Rather, we recommend using a formal fine-mapping procedure (e.g. [FOCUS](https://github.com/mancusolab/ma-focus)).

 Additionally, the SNP conditioning analysis (and Manhattan plots) provides an estimate of variance in the locus explained by the predicted model.
 A small fraction of variance explained is a strong indicator that the predicted model is tagging another causal feature (or there are multiple causal features in the locus).
 A large fraction of variance explained is consistent with the predicted model explaining all of the genetic effect - necessary but not sufficient for this to be the single causal mediator.